Recording the podcasts that covered Parts 3, 4 and 5 of Twin Peaks, The Return.

 AND IF YOU ONLY LISTEN TO ONE PODCAST THIS WEEK IT SHOULD BE:

-Time For Cherry Pie & Coffee (a subheading of the Time For Cakes and Ale podcast) made a podcast clocking in at 2:42:03 this week but it’s a good one.
-It covers Parts Three and Four as well as a half hour at the end delving into The Secret History of Twin Peaks.
+Time For Cherry Pie & Coffee (a subheading of the Time For Cakes and Ale podcast) made podcast clocks in at 2:42:03 this week, but it’s a good one.
+It covers Parts Three and Four and a half-hour at the end delving into The Secret History of Twin Peaks.
 They wonder if Phyllis Hastings is a decoy like Dougie Jones because they read an interview with the guy who played the Jumping Man in Fire Walk With Me, whose only directions from Lynch was “you are a talisman brought to life.”
 They make the Arthurian and Secret History connections I can only dream about doing since I’ve taken on this podcast beat, and they get existential about Lucy’s joke of an issue with the thermostat being an underlying theme of this new Twin Peaks: Does reality exist if no one’s there to observe it.
-The hosts don’t think the different scenes are happening concurrently on the timeline, Windom Earle might just be the voice DoppelCooper was speaking to in Part Two, and maybe Hank the Maintenance Man has the Secret History dossier in his bag from the Ruth Davenport murder scene.
-I spoiled some of their show here, but not all of it, and I swear to god these two hosts have some kind of mind meld going on with me.
+The hosts don’t think the different scenes are happening concurrently on the timeline, Windom Earle might just be the voice DoppelCooper was speaking to in Part Two.
+Maybe Hank the Maintenance Man has the Secret History dossier in his bag from the Ruth Davenport murder scene.
+I spoiled some of their show here, but not all of it, and I swear to god these two hosts have some kind of mind-meld going on with me.
 They think outside the norm, do the work, and explain themselves well.
 What’s not to like?

 Not on the list but you released a podcast last week?
 Leave a comment here so I can add you into my listening schedule.
 The Twin Peaks community needs to know about you!

 5 CommentsLeave a Reply

 A friend and I run a podcast each week which we call Twin Peaks Mysterycast.
 This is the link to the first episode